 Charles has made a number of private investments in a personal capacity covering software, digital and agriculture.
 In Health Communications Network (where he met Mike), he was an early investor and helped it list on the ASX.
 It was subsequently acquired for $111 million by Primary Healthcare (Healius).

 In 2005, Charles invested in WiseTech and was Chairman from 2006 through to 2018.
 Wisetech listed in 2015.
-Charles remains a director and a substantial shareholder in the $7b ASX-listed tech company.
+Charles remains a director and a substantial shareholder in the $10b+ listed company.

 Mike started his career in retail, managing Nock & Kirby stores before completing his MBA.
 He was the GM of the paging business, Link Telecommunications (back when pagers were cool!), before leading a management buy-out of Health Communication Network (HCN) from the government in 1995.
 As MD, he saw it grow from no staff to an ASX listing during the dotcom days.

 HCN acquired eight companies in twelve months of being public and was eventually itself acquired by Primary Healthcare for $111 million.
-On Mike’s last day at HCN, he met Richard White, the founder of WiseTech.
-Mike invested in 2005 alongside Charles, and has been a Director since.
-With Charles, he has helped guide WiseTech’s global expansion and remains a substantial shareholder.
-In 2007, Mike invested in Zac’s business, Conversant Media, and was a director for nine years before it was acquired by the ASX-listed APN News & Media (now HT&E) for $11.6m.
+On Mike’s last day at HCN, he and Charles met Richard White, the founder of WiseTech.
+Mike & Charles invested in 2005.
+With Charles, he has helped guide WiseTech’s global expansion from the Board and remains a substantial shareholder.

-Mike currently has over 20 direct investments in a wide-range of companies.
-He is passionate about seeing great founders grow with their businesses.
+Mike is an active investor and is passionate about seeing great founders grow with their businesses.

 Greg started out as a Chartered Accountant in the taxation divisions of Coopers & Lybrand and Price Waterhouse, before becoming International Taxation Manager at Telstra.
 The following fifteen years were spent at home bringing up his two boys.

-In 2015 Greg commenced as the financial accountant at Zac’s Conversant Media business and continued in this role after the acquisition by APN News & Media until January 2019.
-Greg is now the financial controller at Shearwater Growth Equity as well as Audience Republic, one of the earliest investments by Shearwater.
+In 2015 Greg commenced as the financial accountant at Conversant Media and continued in this role after the acquisition by APN News & Media until January 2019.
+Greg is now the financial controller at Shearwater Capital and assists a number of other fast growing technology companies.